 New Orleans really knows how to party.

-I learned all about New Orleans’ party style when I attended the French Quarter Festival, just one of the MANY events held in the French Quarter every year.
+One of my all-time favorite festivals ever attended was the French Quarter Festival, just one of the MANY events held in the French Quarter every year.
 This 4-day fest celebrates the city’s wonderful culture, upbeat music and drool-inducing, AH-mazingly delicious foods with origins stemming from all over the world.

 Gumbo, Étouffée, Jambalaya, Muffulettas, Po’boy, Crawfish, Red Beans and Rice… and that was just my breakfast…